Prevention through intervention

-The Police have many programmes that encourage young people to take a responsible role in society, and to contribute positively to the community in which they live.
+The Police have many programmes that encourage young people to take a responsible role in society and to contribute positively to the community in which they live.
 One of these programmes is the Law Related Education Programme.

 Specially trained Police officers, in partnership with teachers, social workers and community workers, help educate children about such topics as crime prevention, traffic safety, community policing and victim support.
 Two of the biggest programmes under the Law Related Education umbrella are Keeping Ourselves Safe, a very successful programme for children about the dangers of sexual abuse, and DARE, which looks at drug and alcohol issues.

-Child, Youth and Family aims to include family/whanau in the decision making process for children and young people.
-It provides care and protection for children and young people when they are believed to be "at risk" because they are experiencing (or are likely to experience) such things as physical or sexual abuse, violence and conflict between their caregivers, emotional or physical neglect, or mistreatment from caregivers
+Oranga Tamariki sees as its vision "all families meeting their care, control and support responsibilities".
+The service works with other groups for the protection, well-being and best management of children in safe families.
+They aim to include family/whanau in the decision-making process for children and young people.
+It provides care and protection for children and young people when they are believed to be "at-risk" because they are experiencing (or are likely to experience) such things as physical or sexual abuse, violence and conflict between their caregivers, emotional or physical neglect, or mistreatment from caregivers

 The service also provides youth justice, which is a special section of the law that deals with offending by children aged 10-13 years and young people aged 14-16 years.
 Children and young people who break the law are treated differently from adults who offend.
 The law makes sure they are accountable and encouraged to accept responsibility for their offending, but also aims to help young offenders learn from their mistakes and develop in a socially acceptable way.

 The councils have been entrusted with putting in place social crime prevention strategies, which include several areas designed to protect and enhance the safety and well-being of children.

-- Supporting "at risk" families.
+- Supporting "at-risk" families.

 - Reducing family violence.

-- Targeting youth "at risk" of offending.
+- Targeting youth "at-risk" of offending.

 - Minimising the formal involvement of casual offenders within the criminal justice system (diversion).